 The track has several viewpoints over the river.

 Turn left at the lookout to Rex Creek (bridge).

 Rex Creek – the flow depends on recent rains.

-and one 2.4 km Rainforest Loop Track.
+2.4 km Rainforest Loop Track.

 It’s hot and humid up here and swimming in the gorge is popular.
 The Mossman river tumbles over rapids and cascades into boulder lined pools on it’s way through the gorge.
 The rocks are sometimes mossy, but the water is crystal clear and fish easy to spot in the shallows.
 Sinking into that startlingly cold water on a steamy summer’s day is one crazy good feeling.

 Water surges from upstream rains can rush through the gorge unexpectedly creating hazardously strong currents.
 We’ve not experienced this first hand but I know it can happen, so err on the side of caution and leave the river immediately if you notice a rise in levels.

 Ngadiku Dreamtime Walk, is led by an indigenous guide and teaches about bush food, (bush) soap making and ochre painting, with access to Kuku Yalanji land, a sacred aboriginal site visit and Bush Tea and Damper.
 We’ve not been on this Mossman Gorge dreamtime walk, so can’t offer a review, but I do know that we are lucky to have the opportunity of learning from the indigenous caretakers.
 The tour is booked from and departs from the Mossman Gorge Centre.

 The building of this centre has changed the lives of the Mossman Gorge aboriginal community for the better by providing 60 permanent jobs and 20 Indigenous traineeships each year.
 In the current Australian job climate that is impressive.
 The centre has bought other changes to the gorge, namely;